 Step 1: Prepare the cucumber

-Grate the cucumber and optionally sprinkle with salt (this will help extract the excess liquid).
+Grate the cucumber with a box grater and optionally sprinkle it with salt (this will help extract the excess liquid).
 Set aside for 10 minutes.

-Place the rested cucumber into a nut milk back or several layers of cheesecloth and squeeze out as much excess water as possible.
+Place the rested cucumber into nut milk back or several layers of cheesecloth.
+Squeeze out as much excess water as possible.

 Step 2: Prepare the remaining ingredients

 Finely chop the dill and grate or mince the garlic.
-If you need help peeling garlic, I’ve tried and tested several methods previously.
+If you need help peeling garlic, I’ve tried and tested several methods to peel garlic.

 Combine all the ingredients in a large bowl and mix well.